apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer.md

 of the job.
 It may perform some of the actual computation too.
 1. The job has "workers", which are processes which work the actual data and write the results.
-1. Workers execute "Tasks", which are fractiona of the job, a job whose input has been *partitioned* into units of work which can be executed independently.
+1. Workers execute "Tasks", which are fractions of the job, a job whose input has been *partitioned* into units of work which can be executed independently.
 1. The Job Manager directs workers to execute "tasks", usually trying to schedule the work close to the data (if the filesystem provides locality information).